man at computer on phone

 Order your credit report from www.annualcreditreport.com, the only authorized website for free credit reports, or call them at 1-877-322-8228.
 You will need to provide your name, address, social security number, and date of birth to verify your identity.

 A credit report does not include your credit score.
 If you want your score included with your report, there is a charge.
-If you don’t want to pay extra, click cancel or no when you are prompted to buy.
+If you don’t want to pay extra, click ‘cancel’ or ‘no’ when you are prompted to buy.
 You’ll be asked several times.
-Continue to click no.
+Continue to decline.

 Dispute incorrect entries

 If you believe an item in your credit report is wrong, you can dispute it.
 To begin a dispute, notify the agency and the lender in writing.
-Your request must be filed with the listed lender and with the credit reporting agency.
 Your communication should clearly state what item you are disputing and why.
 It’s important to unemotional.
 Provide copies of supporting information if you have them.
 Keep a log of all actions taken and all responses received.
 Use the contact information shown below.

 Is fraud involved in a credit report entry?